- 1 large can (28 ounces) whole peeled tomatoes

 - This sauce keeps well, covered and refrigerated, for up to 4 days.
 Freeze it for up to 6 months.

-- Top on your pasta and enjoy with a Mason Dixie Garlic Parmesan Biscuit!
+- Top on your pasta and enjoy with a Mason Dixie Buttermilk Biscuit!